Plone-Conference-Devs/getpaid.brownpapertickets/README.txt

-This package provides authorizedotnet payment processor functionality for the getpaid framework.
+This package provides Brown Paper Tickets payment processor functionality for the getpaid framework.